bryan-emerson/project_six/readme.md

 #### GET

-for example, a get request would be made like this from the CLI
+For example, a get request would be made like this from the CLI

 ```
 http get https://six2121.herokuapp.com/things/
 ```

-the above get request to the root directory will return all characters in the API.
+The above get request to the root directory will return all characters in the API.
 By adding an ID number to the end of the root directory you can make a targeted GET request.
-Each character ID has an "_id" in their respective object in the API for this purpose. this type of request would look like this:
+Each character ID has an "_id" in their respective object in the API for this purpose.
+This type of request would look like this:

 ```
 http get https://six2121.herokuapp.com/things/6054967274542d00157732ba